xagau/vasm/README.md

 PRINT "HelloWorld"
 ```

 Note - this is only a toy and has lots of issues with it.
-I wouldn't use it without further modication as it has problems with the strings. and I just wrote
-this for an exercise.
+I wouldn't use it without further modication as it has problems with the strings, among other things.
+It is basically incompete.
+I just wrote this for an exercise.
 I have a couple of ideas that could make it useful one day.
+It is not really suitable for anything except playing around.

 The sample program that comes with it,